 In Stymie there is no such thing as a Fool’s Mate, but a player can set his or herself up for a swift and crushing defeat with a directionless beginning game.
 Like Go, all the pieces in each players army are equal, and both players start with no pieces on the board.
 The Antipode, which begins each game on the center space, is owned by neither player, can be be controlled by either player, can’t capture or be captured, and doesn’t count toward any victory conditions.
 But…, it is the most pivotal piece, and when used well can be a dominating force.

-Gold plays first, and due to the rules for placing new pieces on the board, can usually gain a one stone advantage by the time players transition into the movement phase of the game.
+Gold plays first, and due to the rules for placing new pieces on the board, has a chance to gain a one stone advantage by the time players transition into the movement phase of the game.
 Gold’s material advantage is counterbalanced by the fact that Silver begins the game controlling the Antipode, as well as having a chance to establish initiative.

 In the image above, it’s Silver’s turn and there aren’t any open spaces to place a new piece on the board.
 Gold has established the beginnings of a stronghold with his pieces on C2, F2 and F5.
 What should Silver do?
 B4 – B3 is a strong move.
 No matter what Gold does with the stone on C2 it can be threatened on Silver’s next turn.
 Ultimately Silver will either be able to enter another stone into play, or capture Gold’s piece and eliminate a potential triangle.